State of Asset Tokenization 2026: Market Data, Trends, and What's Next

 - Ondo Finance acquired a broker-dealer to bridge both worlds

-- Goldfinch Prime offers exposure to Apollo, Ares, and Golub Capital through DeFi
+- Goldfinch Prime offers exposure to Apollo, Ares, and Golub Capital through DeFi interfaces

 4. Figure's Dominance in Real-World Lending

-Figure's Democratized Prime issues ~$650M/month in tokenized HELOCs — more than the rest of the tokenized world combined.
-With 175+ lending partners and an AAA S&P rating on its HELOC pool, Figure has proven that blockchain-based lending works at a scale that dwarfs crypto-native alternatives.
+With 175+ lending partners and an AAA S&P rating on its HELOC pool, Figure proved blockchain-based lending works at scale.
 Nine of the top 20 HELOC providers now ledger on Provenance Blockchain.

 5. The Infrastructure War

-Two competing visions for tokenization infrastructure are emerging:
+Two competing visions are emerging:

 6. Private Credit Goes On-Chain